MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 2. Configure the report parameters
     1. Name the report "Viva Learning LRS Assignments Report".
 The report name must match this string.
-    2. Set Report Type as “Advanced.”
+    2. Set Report Type as "Advanced."
-    3. Mark checkbox “Enable as Web service.”
+    3. Mark checkbox "Enable as Web service."
-    4. In the “Data Source” field, go to “All” and select "Learning Assignments Records”.
+    4. In the "Data Source" field, go to "All" and select "Learning Assignments Records”.
 Select **OK**.
 3. Add report fields.
-    1. Once you select **OK**, the “Data Source” automatically sets the value as “Learning Assignment Records.”
-For the “Data Source Filter” field, remove any existing value and add “Assignment Records for ~Person~from Learning Organization”.
+    1. Once you select **OK**, the "Data Source" automatically sets the value as "Learning Assignment Records."
+For the "Data Source Filter" field, remove any existing value and add "Assignment Records for ~Person~from Learning Organization".
 You can copy this value and paste in the field directly.
-    1. Add the fields in “Columns” as outlined below.
+    1. Add the fields in "Columns" as outlined below.
 You see two objects for “Learning Assignment," select the one with a blue icon next to it.

     |Business Object | Field | Column Heading Override | Column Heading Override XML Alias|
     | - | - | - | - |